tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 There is no need for the model to be good at English an semantic ID.

 Decisions
+- Model architecture
+- Initialization weights
+    - Maybe just start from random weights
     - Do you really need your model to be good at math or human language?
 - What is masked
     - Do you really need to mask user device for example?
 - Metrics that you should look at